 Depreciation Expense shown on the financial statements is a precise amount that is continuously refined.

-Over the life of an asset subject to depreciation, the accelerated method will result in more Depreciation Expense in total than the total Depreciation Expense using the straight-line method.
+Over the life of an asset subject to depreciation, the total Depreciation Expense using the accelerated method will be more than the total Depreciation Expense using the straight-line method.